 eu-marketop-and-publicadmin namespace available in JSON format at this location.
 The JSON format can be freely reused in your application or automatically enabled in MISP taxonomy.

-Market operators and public administrations that must comply to some notifications requirements under EU NIS directive critical-infra-operators eu-marketop-and-publicadmin:critical-infra-operators="transport"
+Market operators and public administrations that must comply to some notifications requirements critical-infra-operators eu-marketop-and-publicadmin:critical-infra-operators="transport"